Ila-bura/rock-paper-scissors/README.md

 # Ila's Rock Paper Scissors
 Ila's Rock Paper Scissors is an app that allows the users to play the old-fashioned game against the computer.

-For the uninitiated, the users has the chance to display the rules of the game.
+The uninitiated user has the chance to display the rules of the game before playing the first round.
 The game consists of multiple rounds: for each round, the user is prompted to type one of the possible options then the computer will generate a random option itself.
-The possible outcomes of each round are three: the user wins, the bot wins or it is a tie.
+The possible outcomes for each round are three: the user wins, the bot wins or it is a tie.
 For every win, one point is assigned.
 Ties are not counted and the winner needs to score at least 3 points.

 Once the game is over and the results are displayed, the user is presented with the option to run the app again, or quit the application.
 If they decide to play again, the scores will be reset and the game will restart.

 ![Site view across devices](assets/images/readme-amiresponsive.png)